 - It helps to remember these types of acne scars are often a part of skins natural healing process, and while annoying they can be treated, and will eventually disappear on their own

 Dealing with more severe acne scars?
 The information below is for you:

 How to treat severe acne scars

-More severe acne scars are deeper within the skin and are sometimes called “pock marks”.
+More severe acne scars are deeper within the skin and are sometimes called “pock marks” or ice pick scars.